 The educational sector needs to collaborate with the labour sector to enact a strict policy to ensure this challenge is rooted out.
 Also, more investments should be made in the educational sector, and skills should be taught in schools from grassroots levels so that employers are not faced with the challenge of hiring incompetent hands.

 Man know man.
-Being there in the labour market without a strong network can be very frustrating.
+Entering the labour market without a strong network can be very frustrating.
 What goes on in the labour market in this regard is very discouraging.

 Being qualified for a job is not what counts these days but who you know and the connection you have.
 You find out before a job advertisement gets to the knowledge of the public, the vacancies are already filled internally.
 This is the power of networking.